Credit Card Merchant Fees

 • Mastercard Standard World Elite

-What Causes Visa Interchange Downgrades?
+What Causes Interchange Downgrades?

 There are certain scenarios that will automatically trigger an interchange downgrade.
 Before you can avoid an interchange downgrade, you need to understand what’s causing them in the first place.